mgutz/razor/README.md

 Key points

-The `+return` directive instructs razor to call `layout.Base` with arguments `title`, `VIEW` and `SECTIONS` which corresponds to the parameters defined in the layout.
+The `+extends` directive instructs razor to call `layout.Base` with a title argument and the `...` means insert rendered view and section variables here.

-There are two reserved keywords which may be used in the return statement

-- `VIEW`:  the rendered buffer of the view, ie everything outside of sections aka body
-- `SECTIONS`: a map of rendered buffer sections by name

 ## Using Generated Package